 At some point thereafter, Joseph Smith was sealed to Olive Frost.
 Mary Ann Frost’s biographer, Jayne Winters Fife postulates: “It is probable that their marriage for time and eternity took place on or near September 17, the date that she received her Patriarchal Blessing from Hyrum Smith, in which she was promised that she ‘shall be blessed in the Covenant with Abraham Isaac and Jacob’.”
 1 This date corresponds to the second period of Emma’s acceptance of plural marriage and is a possibility.

 Very little is known regarding the union.
 An October 26, 1902, entry in the journal of Church member Joseph E. Robinson records: “During the afternoon I called on Aunt Lizzie. … She knew Joseph Smith had more than two wives.
-Said he married … Olive Frost [who] had a child by him and that both died.”2 No other information concerning the gender, name, birth date, or other details of this possible offspring of the Prophet has been located.
-(Click here to view evidence.)
+Said he married … Olive Frost [who] had a child by him and that both died.”2 This appears to contradict James Whitehead’s 1885 comment that Olive died in childbirth, but more than ten months after Joseph’s death showing he could not be the father.3

 Some information concerning Olive Frost was provided by Mary Ann Frost Pratt: